 Fresh berries – raspberries or blueberries

 Put the chocolate and butter in a metal or glass bowl and place over a pot of simmering.
 Let it melt and when it looks like there are only a few bits left, stir well with a wooden spoon.
-If it is all fully melted, remove from heat.
-Allow to cool to room temperature so that the chocolate doesn’t harden when the egg is added.
+If it is all fully melted, remove it from heat.
+Allow cooling to room temperature so that the chocolate doesn’t harden when the egg is added.